HridoyBongo/tapestry-android-sdk/README.md

 );
 ```

-Or do both at once (setting the depth and strength of the request to change the devices queried):
+Or do both at once:
 ```java
 TapestryRequest = new TapestryRequest()
     .addData("color", "blue")